Victims want answers after multiple slashed tires in Modesto

 McCraven said she found holes in the rubber, showing someone slashed them.

-“Anger, frustration, a lot of that.
+“Mostly anger, frustration, a lot of that.
 A lot of, ‘why did this happen to me?’” said McCraven.

 Modesto police said all of the incidents happened outside of businesses with victims discovering the damage throughout the evening.